Sailing Practice, Sustainability, and Risk: How IYFR Engages with Real-World Constraints

 Weather uncertainty, navigation complexity, mechanical reliability, and human judgment are inseparable from sailing.

-IYFR does not frame these factors as obstacles to be ignored, nor as challenges to be dramatized.
+IYFR does not frame these factors as obstacles to be ignored, nor as challenges to be dramatised.

 Instead, risk is treated as: